Exciting Two-Week Northern Lights Winter Vacation in Iceland

 You'll make plenty of stops throughout the day, visiting sites steeped in folklore and pausing at viewpoints to enjoy your surroundings.
 As you pass through the villages, you'll better understand Iceland's old way of life because the culture persists in these remote settlements.

-Alternatively, you can book a trip to the Vok Baths, floating geothermal infinity pools.
+Travelers on this package can also participate in a couple of optional excursions today.
+You can book a trip to the Vok Baths, floating geothermal infinity pools.
 The baths are an interesting counterpoint to the Blue Lagoon and a fantastic way to relax after a busy few days.

-As the day draws to a close, your group will head to Egilsstadir, East Iceland’s largest town.
+As the day draws to a close, your group will head back to Egilsstadir.
 You'll check in to your accommodation in this region.
+Don't forget to watch out for the northern lights before you sleep!

 Read more